Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Validation and discussion

 Regarding the \lya stacked line profiles predicted by the ANN models, we find that all three (\igmz, \igm, and \noigm) generally reproduce the observed profile redwards of the \lya wavelength.
 However, notable differences arise on the blue side.
 As expected, the \noigm model closely follows the observed profile, showing a weak but noticeable blue peak at $z<4.0$ that nearly disappears at $z>4.0$.

 In comparison, \igmz and \igm behave similarly.
 Overall, the \lya stacked line profile predicted by both ANN models remains unchanged through redshift.
 Both ANN models predict that the red peak becomes slightly narrower with increasing $z$, as found in the observations.
-However, both \igmz and \igm predict that the amplitude of the blue peak is relatively constant and that it becomes slightly narrower at higher redshift.
+However, both \igmz and \igm predict that the amplitude of the blue peak is relatively constant and that it becomes slightly narrower at higher redshift. { This suggests that the physical mechanisms shaping the \lya line profile do not evolve strongly through cosmic time. }

+In summary, our reconstruction of the pre-IGM spectra using stacks strongly supports the picture suggested by \citet{Hayes_2021} in which the evolution of the observed \lya line profile shape is mainly due to the IGM.
+This further validates our pre-IGM line profile reconstruction.
+While they use a similar dataset (obtained from \texttt{LASD}; \citealp{Runnholm_2020}), the method is very different from ours.
+While they construct a mean IGM transmission from empirical models, we made our analysis on a basis of source per source procedure.
+The strength of our methodology in comparison to theirs is that \zelda provides the reconstructed spectrum of individual sources affected by very different IGM line of sights.